bgoodr/keyboard-firmware-build-util/s60-x/README.md

 to upload to the firmware.
 This downloads and installs tooling that is required including the firmware.

+You can use a different tmk firmware by changing the variables at the top of the Makefile.

 ## Build

 Move to this directory then just run `make` like: